isomerpages/csc-knowledge/_ethos-issue-25/Sectoral Collaboration as Public Resource: A Conversation with Gus O’Donnell.md

 <p>One issue we have to come to grips with is that volunteering generates no income and will not show up in GDP.
 This is one reason why we should not judge societal success by GDP growth rates.
 For instance, parents who decide to stay at home and look after their children are doing something valuable, yet it is going to hit GDP as opposed to them going into traditional employment.
 We need to bear in mind that if they do go to work and pay for childcare, there will be a lot more taxes generated compared to if they stay at home.
 So there are public finance implications to thinking this way, which will need to be factored in.</p>

-<p>But more and more, we see countries a round the world tr ying to f ind  better alternatives to GDP, with some referring to happiness indices.
+<p>But more and more, we see countries around the world trying to find better alternatives to GDP, with some referring to happiness indices.
 I don’t use happiness much: as a species, we are evolutionarily guided towards immediate, short-term happiness and away from worrying about the long term.
 Instead, we should be thinking about how people can do the right things to lead worthwhile, satisfying lives over the long run.</p>

 <p>Doing this would also reduce demands on the public sector.
 For instance, if we improve people’s diets, get them exercising, stop them smoking and so on, we keep people healthy, give them a better quality of life, and also reduce pressure on healthcare resources.
 This would also feed back into people being more productive, which improves the tax base with more resources to meet other needs.</p>